adamxngy/adamxngy.github.io/readme.txt

 DESCRIPTION:

-HUDSON is a simple and modern free personal website template designed for creatives and professionals who want to showcase their skills and work in an eye-catching way.
-Its simple yet sophisticated design is perfect for anyone who wants to create a polished and professional online presence without spending a lot of time or money on web development.
+CEEVEE is a clean, modern, fully responsive site template designed for online resume and portfolio.
+With this template, you can easily introduce yourself and showcase your works to future clients and employers.
+Also, it is flexible and easy to customize so you even use this template as a creative, business or portfolio site for your company.

 ==================================================================================================